-Farmed on urban rooftops, gorgeous local honey from Sydney's The Urban Beehive is the star ingredient of this winter-warming soup.
-It's jam-packed with a healthy dose of vegies, too!
-Once you've made a batch, you can serve bowlfuls straight to the table or pack this soup in a heat-proof container and enjoy a picnic outdoors – just add a dollop of natural yoghurt and a sprinkling of micro herbs to each serve, if you desire, plus crusty bread on the side.
+Farmed on urban rooftops, gorgeous local honey from Sydney’s The Urban Beehive is the star ingredient of this winter-warming roasted carrot, pumpkin and honey soup.
+It’s jam-packed with a healthy dose of vegies, too!
+Once you’ve made a batch, you can serve bowlfuls straight to the table or pack this soup in a heat-proof container and enjoy a picnic outdoors – just add a dollop of natural yoghurt and a sprinkling of micro herbs to each serve, if you desire, plus crusty bread on the side.

 Preheat oven to 160°C. Place pumpkin, carrot, onion, eschalots, garlic, ginger and leek in a large roasting tray.
 Drizzle over oil and season with salt and pepper.
 Toss until coated.
 Roast for about 45 minutes or until caramelised, turning vegetables halfway.